Diversity + Inclusion

 Actions and Initiatives

-Columbia College Hollywood is committed to doing more than making statements.
+California College of ASU is committed to doing more than making statements.
 As part of our stand against racism and efforts to create a more inclusive, diverse institution we have and are working on the following initiatives and look forward to additional actions in the future.

-- CCH has a DEI task force made up of diverse employees from around the campus.
+- California College of ASU has a DEI task force made up of diverse employees from around the campus.
 The task force meets once a month and develops and executes our DEI initiatives.
 The task force is composed of 4 sub-committees that meet 2x-4x per month.

-- CCH has made Juneteenth (June 19th) an official campus holiday.
+- made Juneteenth (June 19th) an official campus holiday.

-- CCH is creating a Multicultural Center on campus staffed by a Multicultural & Inclusion Coordinator who is responsible for planning and hosting a broad range of activities and programs that promote social justice, inclusion, and equity.
+- Created a Multicultural Center on campus staffed by a Multicultural & Inclusion Coordinator who is responsible for planning and hosting a broad range of activities and programs that promote social justice, inclusion, and equity.

-- CCH has added Diversity, Equity, and Inclusion curriculum to its educational requirements.
+- Added Diversity, Equity, and Inclusion curriculum to its educational requirements.

-- CCH has and will continue to conduct DEI training and workshops.
+- Has and will continue to conduct DEI training and workshops.

-- CCH has and will continue to refine hiring practices that promote diversity and inclusion.
+- Has and will continue to refine hiring practices that promote diversity and inclusion.

-- CCH conducts regular Campus Climate surveys for students and faculty/staff around the topic of diversity to ensure that we are meeting the needs of our community.
+- Conducts regular Campus Climate surveys for students and faculty/staff around the topic of diversity to ensure that we are meeting the needs of our community.

-- CCH has launched a staff and faculty newsletter to build and strengthen relationships between employees and recognize the strength that diversity brings to CCH.
+- Launched a staff and faculty newsletter to build and strengthen relationships between employees and recognize the strength that diversity brings to CCA.

-- CCH has enacted a monthly Get to Know You lunch program for staff that pairs staff and faculty with each other for a 1-on-1 lunch to further promote relationships and cooperation within the college.
+- Enacted a monthly Get to Know You lunch program for staff that pairs staff and faculty with each other for a 1-on-1 lunch to further promote relationships and cooperation within the college.

-- CCH is launching a student Discord server as a channel of safe communication between students.
+- Launching a student Discord server as a channel of safe communication between students.

-- CCH President Bill Smith hosts regular fireside chats centered on discussing topics of diversity and inclusion.
+- President hosts regular fireside chats centered on discussing topics of diversity and inclusion.

 Association of American Colleges and Universities